Sentry Page Protection

 - The relationship of the S&P Composite price to a regression trendline

-As of 01 December 2023 the average of these 4 measures places the U.S. stock market (S&P 500 index) as being 116% above its long term geometric mean.
-This remains near the highest valuation in the history of the stock market going back to 1900 (greater than 2 standard deviations above the mean).
+As of 01 May 2025 the average of these 4 measures places the U.S. stock market (S&P 500 index) as being 134% above its long term geometric mean.
+This remains near the highest valuation in the history of the stock market going back to 1900 (greater than 2 standard deviations above the geometric mean).

 Another popular valuation metric is know as the "Buffett-Indicator".
 In an interview with Fortune magazine back in 2001 Warren Buffett remarked "it is probably the best single measure of where valuations stand at any given moment."

 The indicator measures the price of Corporate Equities (Mkt Cap) to Gross Domestic Product (GDP) as a ratio going back to 1950.
-As can be seen below, the ratio of equity prices relative to last reported GDP has now moved well below its recent peak and is currently in the "overvalued" zone (> 33.2% above the detrended regression line)..
+As can be seen below, the ratio of equity prices relative to last reported GDP has now moved well below its recent peak and is currently in the "Overvalued" zone (> 31.7% above the detrended regression line).

 7-Year Asset Class Real Return Forecast